hwxi/CS320-2024-Sum1/assigns/03/README.md

 ## Assign03: Higher-Order!

-- Due: Tueday, the 10th of June at 11:59pm
+- Due: Monday, the 10th of June at 11:59pm

   (Please note that Midterm-1 is on the 5th of June)